snitin4260/neighbourhood-map/README.md

 - The list view items can be clicked to display the respective hotel location on map along with its l ocation
 - CRA comes inbuilt with ServiceWorker whcih can be enabled by removing the unregister method with register method
 - I have the made the app responsive and accessible
+- I load recommended places for a particular city from Foursquare API and map the locations through Google Maps Api.
+When the markers or the list view is clicked, the address derived from the Foursquare api is shown along with a marker animation